WJWH/prorate-cr/README.md

 # Prorate

+BE AWARE, this library is still being worked on and should not be used for anything seriously yet.

 Prorate is a throttling/rate limiting library based on the [Leaky Bucket algorithm](https://en.wikipedia.org/wiki/Leaky_bucket) implemented as a Lua script in Redis.
 This enables coordinated throttling of traffic coming into many different web servers, which is much more tricky with an in-process implementation.
 The algorithm is designed in such a way as to keep Redis memory use as minimal as possible.

 There is also a Ruby variant of Prorate available [here](https://github.com/WeTransfer), made and maintained by the lovely people at WeTransfer.